hazelcast-guides/hazelcast-client-quarkus/README.md

 2019-12-13 23:40:27,299 INFO  [io.quarkus] (main) Installed features: [cdi, resteasy, resteasy-jackson, resteasy-jsonb]...
 ```

-Send a put operation to the first microservice running on port 8081
+Send a put operation to the first microservice running on port 8081:
 ```
 $ curl "localhost:8081/hazelcast/put?key=key_1&value=value_1";echo;
 {"containerName":"hazelcast-quarkus_2","value":"value_1"}
 ```

-Get the value from microservice running on 8080 and verify that it is the same value as put operation
+Get the value from microservice running on 8080 and verify that it is the same value as put operation:
 ```
 $ curl "localhost:8080/hazelcast/get?key=key_1";echo;
 {"containerName":"hazelcast-quarkus_1","value":"value_1"}